 Lina Baaziz, Poetry Reader, is a writer, social activist, Feminist and full time English language and Literature student at the University of Mentouri Constantine, who now resides in Constantine, Algeria.
 Lina is an internationally published author and former Algerian representative at the International Writing Program BTL at the University of Iowa in UNESCO’s only city of literature in the USA.
 Lina is passionate about gender justice and equality.
 Spreading an inclusive ideology is one of her main goals; she is never scared of rebelling and fighting to speak for those who are silenced.

-Sarah Bickford, Blog Manager & Columnist, is a recent graduate of St. Johnsbury Academy, and will be studying literature and philosophy at Augustine College in Ottawa, Ontario in the coming months.
+Sarah Bickford, Poetry Reader, is a recent graduate of St. Johnsbury Academy, and will be studying literature and philosophy at Augustine College in Ottawa, Ontario in the coming months.
 A Vermont native, Sarah has been writing short stories since she was about five, and reading since the age of two.
 She has taken two college-level creative writing classes, and was in Honors English all throughout her four years of high school.
 Since her graduation, Sarah has applied and written for a number of freelance writing websites on a number of topics, from travel blog articles, to articles about different medications, and even an advertisement for a cleaning company.
 A self-named bibliophile, Sarah someday dreams of having her own library/study in a Victorian mansion, secluded in the hills of Ireland or Scotland.
 Her other passions include tea, dogs, and her vinyl record collection.